How Do Humans Affect the Environment?

-Human overpopulation has been a concern for scientists since at least 1798, when Thomas Malthus first published his finding that, without significant and ongoing technological innovation, the human population would almost certainly outstrip the planet’s food supply.
+Human overpopulation has been affecting the environment for hundreds of years and a concern for scientists since at least 1798, when Thomas Malthus first published his finding that, without significant and ongoing technological innovation, the human population would almost certainly outstrip the planet’s food supply.
 In 1968, this concern was again raised in Stanford professor R. Paul Ehrlich’s book “The Population Bomb.”2

 Accommodating population growth has been a root cause for much of the impact we’ve had on our environment.
 Since Malthus first noted his grave concerns, technological advances have created a new double-edged sword: health and abundance.
 Our food supply today can support more lives than ever, and advances in medical science have led to increasingly longer lifespans.
 But this reality has the profound side effect of reducing population turnover and leading to its rapid expansion.
 So as our quality of life and life expectancy improve, the challenges wrought by overpopulation accelerate as well.3